 Izuku doesn’t speak up, and Toshinori feels a tug of unease in his gut as the silence stretches on.
 It only strengthens when, slowly, Izuku’s dazed expression begins to crumble; lips pressing into a quivering line while the glassyness of his eyes turns into tears.
 Toshinori’s unease ramps into alarm, and he pulls one leg onto the bed to face Izuku.

 Toshinori heaves a weary sigh and closes his eyes.
 He was afraid of this.
-In fact, he'd had his doubts ever since the doctor came to him an hour ago, asking for permission to put Izuku on Tramadol.
+In fact, he'd had doubts ever since the doctor came to him an hour ago, asking for permission to put Izuku on Tramadol.
 For his sake, Toshinori had relented, having seen how dire the situation was, but in the end his suspicions were true.
 It's hitting Izuku hard.

-“Okay,” Toshinori whispers.
+“Okay,” Toshinori says.
 “Okay, come here.
 Come here…” Izuku is mostly limp as he gently pulls him off the bed into his arms, holding his head steady against his shoulder.
 Izuku just trembles and lets out breathy, pitiful sobs that make Toshinori's heart sink.
 He doesn't let it show, though.
 He just rubs slow circles into the poor boy’s back, murmuring comfort.

 And you feel all numb and gross, Toshinori continues mentally, remembering his own less-than-pleasant stays.
 And your head won’t stop spinning, and you don’t know what’s happening, but everything feels like too much.